 To help you make the right choice, we have come up with some amazing options in open-source frameworks, which you may get started with.
 Make sure to run a quick glance through the followings –

-Apache Mahout is known to provide Java libraries and collection to conduct an assortment of mathematical operations.
+Apache Mahout is known to provide Java libraries and collections to conduct an assortment of mathematical operations.
 The last one from this trio is Spark MLlib.
-Spark MLlib is built with an objective of streamlining the usages of Machine Learning.
+Spark MLlib is built with the objective of streamlining the usages of Machine Learning.
 It helps in bringing together multiple learning utilities and algorithms that include clustering, classification, dimensionality reduction, etc.

 AML is the abbreviation of Amazon Machine Learning.
 Since the past few years, this open-source framework has created quite a buzz among developers worldwide.
 AML is built with multiple wizards and tools to enable developers to prepare ML models sans having to get acquainted with all the complications of how ML functions.